Georgiana Howard, Countess of Carlisle: Marriage

 Potential suitors in marriage included Lord John Russell and George Howard, Viscount Morpeth.
 Russell was nearly twenty years older than Georgiana, while Howard was approximately eleven years her senior.
 The Duchess of Devonshire favoured Morpeth, who was the eldest son of the 5th Earl of Carlisle.
 Morpeth met Georgiana for the first time at the coming out ball, and he was invited back to a house party at Chatsworth House later that year.
 No engagement occurred, however; to convince his daughter to agree to the match, the Duke of Devonshire offered Georgiana a £30,000 dowry and the use of their London residence Londesborough House.
 She did not agree until Christmas later that year, marrying Morpeth on 21 March 1801 when she was seventeen.
 Lady Holland characterised it as "a suitable match in every respect.
 Without possessing great beauty she has many charms".

 The new couple would have a happy marriage.
 After the wedding, the new Lady Morpeth went to live with her husband's family at Castle Howard in Yorkshire.
-She was surprised to discover a patriarchal family culture that emphasised showing little affection to children, in contrast to her own background being raised by her loving mother.
+She was surprised to discover that the family showed little affection to the children, in contrast to her own background being raised by her loving mother.
 Georgiana's sister Harriet likened the relationship between the 5th Earl of Carlisle and his children to "a Prince and his followers", adding that "Lord Carlisle certainly keeps his children in great awe of him".
 Lord and Lady Morpeth would have six sons and six daughters together; she raised them all devotedly in contrast to the pre-existing environment of the household.
-The birth of their second son Edward in December 1809 delayed the marriage of her sister Harriet to Lord Granville Leveson-Gower.
-Georgiana was present at the birth of Harriet's first child Susan in 1810.
+The birth of their third son Edward in December 1809 delayed the marriage of her sister Harriet to Lord Granville Leveson-Gower.
+Georgiana was present at the birth of Harriet's first child, Susan, in 1810.

 In early 1803, Georgiana and Morpeth joined her aunt Lady Bessborough in Paris.
 There, Bessborough and her niece were popular guests of the French nobility.
 The Duchess of Devonshire died later that year, on 30 March, having been ill for some time.
 Georgiana and other close relatives were present at her death.
 The Duke, aloof and away, had never been close to their three children.
 Once widowed, he made a greater attempt than before to become acquainted with them.
 However, the Duke's last unmarried daughter Harriet was unhappy with the presence of her father's long-time mistress, Lady Elizabeth Foster, in the household; Harriet frequently went to live with her elder sister.
 Harriet's son Frederick later wrote that the experience "strengthened the tie of sisterly affection, which bound them together during the whole of their joint lives".
 From 1801 onwards, Cavendish wrote to her sister almost daily until the latter's death in 1858.
 To their dismay, in 1809 the Duke married Foster, whom they had never liked; he died two years later.